'The more that you read, the more things you will know. The more that you learn, the more places you’ll go' – Dr. Seuss

-At St John’s we believe that all our children can become fluent readers and writers.
-This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
-We start teaching phonics in Nursery/Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+At St John’s we believe that Reading is a tool which underpins and unlocks all areas of learning.
+We believe that every child can become confident, fluent readers and writers and that reading for pleasure provides our children with the opportunity to have a lifelong love of reading.
+We teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
+We start teaching phonics in Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through the school.
+We value reading as a crucial life skill and aim that by the time the children leave us, they will read confidently for meaning and regularly enjoy reading for pleasure and our children are equipped with the tools to tackle unfamiliar vocabulary.

 Daily phonics lessons in Reception and Year 1